 Sample size calculation: Area under ROC curve

 Calculates the required sample size for the comparison of the area under a ROC curve with a null hypothesis value.
-The sample size takes into account the required significance level and power of the test (see Sampling: Introduction).
+The sample size takes into account the required significance level and power of the test (see Sample size calculation: Introduction).

 For α-level you select 0.05 and for β-level you select 0.20 (power is 80%).

-After you click the Calculate button the program displays the required sample size.
+After you click Calculate the program displays the required sample size.

 In the example 19 cases are required in the positive group and 38 in the negative group, giving a total of 57 cases.